ezsystems/ezpublish-kernel/REST-API-V3.rst

 :Description: Creates a new relation of type COMMON for the given draft.
 :Headers:
     :Accept:
-         :application/vnd.ez.api.Relation+xml:  if set the updated version is returned in xml format (see Relation_)
+         :application/vnd.ez.api.Relation+xml:  if set the updated version is returned in xml format (see RelationCreate_)
-         :application/vnd.ez.api.Relation+json:  if set the updated version returned in json format (see Relation_)
+         :application/vnd.ez.api.Relation+json:  if set the updated version returned in json format (see RelationCreate_)
     :Content-Type:
-         :application/vnd.ez.api.RelationCreate+xml: the RelationCreate (see Relation_) schema encoded in xml
+         :application/vnd.ez.api.RelationCreate+xml: the RelationCreate (see RelationCreate_) schema encoded in xml
-         :application/vnd.ez.api.RelationCreate+json: the RelationCreate (see Relation_) schema encoded in json
+         :application/vnd.ez.api.RelationCreate+json: the RelationCreate (see RelationCreate_) schema encoded in json
 :Response:

     .. parsed-literal::